The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Abstract

 Most \gls{nbv} approaches reason about measurements using rigid data structures (e.g., surface meshes or voxel grids).
 This simplifies next best view selection but can be computationally expensive, reduces real-world fidelity, and couples the selection of a next best view with the final data processing.

 This paper presents the \gls{see}, a NBV approach that selects new observations directly from previous sensor measurements without requiring rigid data structures. \gls{see} uses measurement density to propose next best views that increase coverage of insufficiently observed surfaces while avoiding potential occlusions.
-Statistical results from simulated experiments show that \gls{see} can attain better surface coverage in less computational time and sensor travel distance than evaluated volumetric approaches on both small- and large-scale scenes.
+Statistical results from simulated experiments show that \gls{see} can attain similar or better surface coverage with less observation time and travel distance than evaluated volumetric approaches on both small- and large-scale scenes.
 Real-world experiments demonstrate \gls{see} autonomously observing a deer statue using a 3D sensor affixed to a robotic arm.